Fédération Cynologique Internationale: History

 The FCI was founded in 1911 under the auspices of the kennel clubs of Austria, Belgium, France, Germany and the Netherlands.
 Its objective was to bring global uniformity to the breeding, exhibiting and judging of pure-bred dogs.
 It was disbanded in World War I and recreated in 1921 by Belgium and France.
-Since its foundation the FCI's membership has grown to include kennel clubs from across Europe as well as Africa, the Americas, Asia and Oceania.
+Since its foundation the FCI's membership has grown to include kennel clubs from the majority of countries worldwide, with members in Europe as well as Africa, the Americas, Asia and Oceania.